robrkerr/D3-visualising-data/09-d3exit.md

 First, we need to find a way to filter our data.
 We use the function `filter` to do this.
 Similar to previous functions (e.g. `map`), this function iterates over each of the elements in the array `nations`, temporarily calling it `nation`.
 It only includes elements in the new array `filtered_nations` if the function evaluates to 'true' for that element.
-Here this will be the case for nations whose population in 2009 was larger than 10,000,000.
+For example, here we perform a filter, keeping only the nations whose population in 2009 was larger than 10,000,000.

 ~~~{.js}
 var filtered_nations = nations.filter(function(nation){